TezBaydu/Milestone-Project-3-Cooking/README.md

 ### Recipe create or edit page
 1. For members logged in only, non members will not be able to view.

+2. Data to be created or edited within the recipe collection

-2. Editable Recipe input fields.
+3. Editable Recipe input fields.
     - Name
     - Description
         * Max length requirement